Is reverse dieting your secret method to be able to recover from dieting and disordered eating… while minimizing weight gain?

 3. Determining your Macronutrient Balance

-Once hitting this established protein goal when reverse dieting one can manipulate their carbohydrates and protein to make up the rest of their caloric needs.
+Once the protein goal is set, reverse dieters can manipulate their carbohydrates and fats to make up the rest of their caloric needs.
 How this is done differs between people and plans.

 4. Choose Rate of Progression

 Once you determine your “starting point” it’s time to decide on how many calories to add at a time.
 Some people will increase faster than others.
 Many people add 50-150 calories per week to their typical baseline intake.
 This could be as simple as a little more food at each meal, or an extra small snack each day.